chris-wood/draft-bmw-tls-pake13/draft-bmw-tls-pake13.md

 specification describing the use of a particular PAKE protocol with TLS must provide the following details:

-* A `NamedPAKE` registered value indicating pre-provisioned parameters;
+* A `PAKEScheme` registered value indicating pre-provisioned parameters;
 * Content of the `pake_message` field in a ClientHello;
 * Content of the `pake_message` field in a ServerHello;
 * How the PAKE protocol is executed based on those messages; and